 Set up and configure Google Analytics

-It is recommended that you create a Google Analytics account for your business and customize it to monitor your website traffic.
+You should create a Google Analytics account for your business and customize it to monitor your website traffic.
 Google Analytics provides valuable insights into how users interact with your website, including the source of traffic, user behavior, and conversions.

 Implement Google Search Console